pypy/pypy.org/posts/2022/12/pypy-alive.rst

 but my experiments show that we should have!

 I'm going to describe a little bit how the random trace generator works.
-It's actually not very complicated in many ways, but there's one neat trick to it.
+It's actually not that complicated, but there's one neat trick to it.

 The basic idea is straightforward, it starts out with an empty trace with a random number of input variables.
 Then it adds some number of operations to the